DarkEnough/censys-summarizer/README.md

 2. Choose your summarizer (Groq or HuggingFace)
 3. Either:
    - Upload a JSON file with host data
-   - Click "Load Sample Data" to use pre-loaded examples
+   - Click "Load hosts_dataset" to use the real Censys interview data
 4. Click "Generate Summaries"
 5. View the AI-generated summaries with expandable details